techidaily/site-facebook-video-share/source/_posts/updated-in-2024-comparing-free-and-premium-youtube-experiences-whats-best.md

 * You can also change your language if it presents a foreign language video and description.
 Just click on the "Language" button on the page.
 * Finally, access and play any YouTube premium video virtually from the country you switched to.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Xa2_mFu-obA?si=_xDGF1pv-dnuaDOr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Is YouTube Premium worth subscribing to?

 Even with the lack of YouTube Premium annual subscription, it still beats all odds to subscribe to this streaming service.

 #### 1) Offline playback

 Office playback is one reason why YouTube lovers opt for the Premium subscription.
 Saving your videos for offline listening gives you more advantages than needing to be online to stream your videos.
 You can do it by simply checking for the "Download" icon below the video you wish to save on your device for later watching.
 You are then free to stream your files at any time, on the go!

 #### 2) Free of ads at last

 YouTube streaming is much better without ever interacting with adverts.
 There are no pop-ups with the Premium version, letting you enjoy every bit of your video streaming.
 Again, such interruptions aren't healthy for a tutorial session.
 Without ads, you can fully concentrate on video playing, letting you get quality value for your time.

 #### 3) Get original content

 By fact, it is clear that this platform lets you interact with high-end artists who dwell on giving original content to their viewers.
 You'll get a perfect chance to subscribe to artists who offer content, i.e., exclusive to the paid tier.

 #### 4) Included Google Play Music for free

 It's a double party for YouTube Premium subscribers.
 You have the advantage of getting Google Play Music when you subscribe to YouTube Music Premium.
 More so, the Google Play library gives you tones of music from their library.
 Combined with YouTube Premium offers, you won't have any reason not to feel entertained from any genre of choice.

 #### Some improvements will go a long way

 Despite all the reasons to subscribe to YouTube Premium, it still needs a minor improvement to perfection.

 * The YouTube Premium service's availability is limited compared to the initial YouTube version.
 Therefore, some countries prohibit its usage and are only accessible in about 70 countries.
 Hopefully, it will be available worldwide so that no user is limited.
 * YouTube Premium subscription does not give any discounts on any of the subscriptions.
 And being that it has no yearly subscriptions, the amount remains the same whether you opt for one month or pay it times 12 for the year.
 There should be some considerations for offers, primarily when you cover the one-year payments.
 * Some users feel the price is higher than other streaming services.
 However, YouTube claims to offer free Google Play music.
 Perhaps this is the reason for the slight rise.
 * This streaming service lacks some extras like rentals and charged station subscriptions.
 Other features like "lyrics" to the songs have also not been catered for.
 Likewise, some extra information like the title or genre of the video you watch is not included.
 These small extras could go a long way if they were to be added.
 * YouTube Premium also seems to pay attention to celebrities other than YouTubers.
 Most originals are not exclusive to Premium subscribers, while you can watch them with ads on a free account.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/rdNq2Sp031s?si=3FcJa3dQLraUDHKv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusion

 ● Amidst the many YouTube subscriptions, YouTube Premium has come a long way.
 Additionally, it hasn't covered all the countries just yet.
 However, it has eliminated the presence of annoying ads that are prominent with the free YouTube service.
 More so, you get free access to Google Play Music, among other added values.
 Despite those, the app still needs some improvements in its services to incorporate YouTube Premium subscribers in its walk fully.